oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 build and pushed with tags 0.0.1
 ```

 The script will do the build then push the container images.
-The first time you push to the repository it may take a while as mentioned above because you've pushing all of the layers in the runtime, the next time however only changes layers will need to be pushed.
+The first time you push to the repository it may take a while because you've pushing all of the layers in the runtime, the next time however only changes layers will need to be pushed.

 You can now re-run the images that have been pushed the cloud.